samuelim01/tp/docs/UserGuide.md

    ><br>
 >- Specifying an empty parameter will filter out vendors with unfilled specified parameter.
    ><br>
->- Mandatory parameters (e.g. NAME etc.) cannot be filtered with empty inputs.
+>- Mandatory parameters (e.g. NAME) cannot be filtered with empty inputs.
    ><br>
->- Vendor filter command requires at least 1 parameter
+>- A filter command requires at least 1 parameter.
    ><br>
 >- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.

 Examples:
-- `vendor filter n/John Doe p/91234567`: vendors that are filtered need to have Name & Phone number that matches any of the stated keywords
+- `vendor filter n/John Doe p/91234567`: vendors that are filtered need to have Name & Phone number that matches any of the stated keywords.
 - `vendor filter n/Betsy Crowe`
 - `vendor filter n/John Doe p/91234567 e/johndflowers@email.com a/123 Flower Lane`